spzwart/AMUSE-Tutorial/README.md

 series on Simulation and Modeling in astrophysics at Leiden Observatory of Leiden University, year 2020 September to December.

+Further course information can be found at the [wiki](https://github.com/spzwart/AMUSE-Tutorial/wiki)

 Responsibility --so-far-- is by Simon Portegies Zwart But anybody who would like to contribute is welcome.